Here's a quick look at ways first-time campers can prepare for the overnight camp experience, mentally, emotionally and practically:

 1) Complete all forms accurately and submit them on time.

 2) Attend orientations for new campers, if offered.
-The more your child knows about camp the easier his or her introduction will be.
+The more your child knows about camp the easier their introduction will be.

 3) Packing